bifurcation/mls-userinfo-vc/draft-barnes-mls-addl-creds.md

 Multi-credentials address use cases where there might not be a single credential that captures all of a client's authenticated attributes.
-For example, an enterprise messaging client may wish to provide attributes from its messaging service, to prove it has a given handle in that service, and from its corporate owner, to prove that it belongs to an employee of the corporation.
+For example, an enterprise messaging client may wish to provide attributes both from its messaging service, to prove that its user has a given handle in that service, and from its corporate owner, to prove that its user is an employee of the corporation.
 Multi-credentials can also be used in migration scenarios, where some clients in a group might wish to rely on a newer type of credential, but other clients haven't yet been upgraded.

 # Terminology